 Treating Depression

-In practice, I find that I generally recommend psychotherapy for nearly every patient with depression.
+Counseling can be beneficial for nearly every patient with depression.
 It is safe, often covered by insurance, and easily accessible in the Twin Cities for most patients.
-It is a good option for patients with more mild symptoms and/or cannot take or tolerate antidepressants.
+It is first line treatment for most patients regardless if they have more mild symptoms or severe depression.
+Antidepressant medications can often be added to counseling for additional benefits.

-In primary care, we are often on the front-line of treating depression.
-Because of this, primary care providers are well-trained in identifying the most effective treatments for patients.
+As primary care physicians, we are at the front-line of treating depression.
+Because of this, our providers are well-trained in identifying the most effective treatments for patients.
 If you are in need of treatment for depression or have questions regarding your current treatment, make an appointment with a provider at Northwest Family Clinics today.

 Additional Articles: